nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-01-resetting-primary-key-sequence.md

     - ruby on rails
 ---

-If you import data into a Rails project but you manually using something like Postico, you'll see that the primary key count in Rails might be off.
-For example, running `User.last` doesn't truly yield the last row in the User table.
+If you import data into a Rails project manually, you'll see that the primary key count in Rails might be off.
+For example, running `User.last` doesn't show the last row in the User table.

 The problem is that the primary key sequence is off.
 This value is maintained by Postgresql every time you add a new row.